-The WICP Advisory Committee on Water Information website.
-The ACWI represents the interests of water-information users and professionals in advising the Federal Government on Federal water-information programs and their effectiveness in meeting the Nation’s water-information needs.
+The ACWI represents the interests of water-information users and professionals in advising the Federal Government on Federal water-information programs and their effectiveness in meeting the nation’s water-information needs.
 The ACWI became administratively inactive on December 5, 2019 but ACWA remains committed to working on this issue.

 In 2013, an informal group of representative stakeholders from the major animal agriculture sectors (pork, poultry, beef, dairy), USDA, academia, and states was formed.
 Agriculture sector groups include National Cattlemen’s Beef Association, National Pork Producers Council, U.S. Poultry & Egg Association, United Egg Producers, National Milk Producers Federation, Innovation Center for U.S. Dairy, and individual producers and integrators.
 The AADG convenes via meetings and calls, and meets on farms and at agricultural events around the country, to keep lines of communication open, and develop a shared understanding of how to enhance agricultural practices and maintain clean water.